11 things to see & do in Crete

 At the entrance, descend the slippery stairs into the cave, deeper and deeper through the lit-up stalactites and stalagmites.
 Beware: Google Maps shows the cave as Ideon Andron, which also claims to be Zeus' birthplace but is hours away from the more interesting Dikteon Cave in the east.

 This scenic lake in Agios Nikolaos is lined with tavernas and bars.
 Once known as 'Vromolimni' (stinking lake) because of its stagnant water, a channel dug in the 19th century connecting the lake to the sea solved that problem.
 The best views are from the surrounding steep roads and a small park on the hill above it.

 11. Water parks

 There are several seasonal water parks in Crete to choose from, open from May to October.
-Watercity is 20 minutes' drive from Heraklion, and Limnoupolis water park is not far from Haniá.
+Watercity is a 20-minute drive from Heraklion, and Limnoupolis water park is not far from Haniá.

 The popular Star Beach (with its free entry, water sports and party activities for adults too) and Acqua Plus water park are both in Hersonissos.

 Weather in Crete, Greece

 Crete is deliciously warm and sunny in summer and much cooler with some reasonable sunshine throughout winter.
 Do visit our climate section to find out more about the weather in Crete if you're considering it for your next holiday.